Noyontara

-Noyontara is an Indian Hindi-language television supernatural series that premiered on 9 June 2025 on Colors TV and streams digitally on JioHotstar.
-Produced by Peninsula Pictures and stars Shruti Bhist, Arjun Chakrabarty, and Narayani Shastri.
-It's an official remake of Bengali TV series Trinayani.
+Noyontara is an Indian Hindi-language television supernatural series that aired on Colors TV from 9 June 2025 to 16 April 2026 on Colors TV and streams digitally on JioHotstar.
+Produced by Peninsula Pictures, the show starred Shruti Bhist, Arjun Chakrabarty, Shubham Dipta, Sakshi Sharma and Heena Parmar.
+It was an official remake of Bengali TV series Trinayani.

 Plot

 Noyontara, a 23-year-old ghost-whisperer has always lived on the fringes, ridiculed for her rare gift.
 Her life takes a drastic turn when she marries Dr. Surjo, a man of science and reason, still wallowing in guilt over his tragic past.
 When Noyontara enters Surjo's house, the grand and enigmatic Pari Mahal, she’s pulled into a web of secrets where the past refuses to stay buried.
 With a playful and mischievous ghost named Hasiram as her unlikely ally, she begins to unravel the ancestral mansion’s history of greed and forgotten truths.
 She encounters two women — Lata and Lalita — both claiming to be her mother-in-law.
 Lalita urges her to save her son, Surjo, from a fate worse than death, while Lata seeks to manipulate Noyontara’s gift for her own sinister agenda.
 As their intentions blur, Noyontara must decide: who is guiding her and who is leading her into a trap?